garystafford/spring-music-docker/README.md

   }
 ```

-The multiple Tomcat instances will be configured on NGINX, in a load-balancing pool, using NGINX's default round-robin load-balancing algorithm.
-This is configured through NGINX's `default.conf` file's `upstream` configuration section:
+The three Tomcat instances will be manually configured, using a load-balancing pool, with NGINX's default round-robin load-balancing algorithm.
+This is also configured through the `default.conf` file, in the `upstream` configuration section:
 ```text
 upstream backend {
   server music_app_1:8080;